AvanzaBank/astrix/doc/tutorial/part1.md

 One of the core features of Astrix is to work as a factory for microservices.
 In that regard, Astrix is similar to other IOC frameworks like Spring or Guice.
 However, Astrix is not intended to be used as a standalone IOC-container.
 Rather Astrix complements another IOC-container acting as a factory for binding to (micro)services, whereas the other IOC-framwork is responsible for wiring together all application-beans and managing their lifecycle.

 #### Why two IOC-containers?
 A typical IOC container like spring is well suited to provide loose coupling between the application objects.
-A good practice when developing spring applications is to "program against interface's" wich means that the different application objects only know each other by interface.
+A good practice when developing spring applications is to "program against interface's" which means that the different application objects only know each other by interface.
 This works well for fairly large applications.

 However, a problem arise when building a system that consists of hundreds of microservices, typcialy developed by different teams/individual's.
 Sharing libraries and clients in such an organization can lead to difficulties in maintainance if care is not taken to clearly define what is part of the public-api, and what should constitute an internal implementation detail.
 In such a case its not only important that the different application objects know each other through an interface, but also that different applications don't know how the libraries and clients provided by other teams are assembled.